About Stony Brook

 2 miles (universally accessible: 2,000 feet)

-- Universally accessible, post-and-rope Sensory Trail, which leads past forested knoll, on to wetland boardwalk traveling through marsh and ponds.
+- Universally accessible post-and-rope All Persons Trail that leads past forested knoll, on to wetland boardwalk traveling through marsh and ponds.
 Guide available in large print, Braille, and audio format.

 - Boardwalk through extensive wetlands ends at a marsh-viewing platform, providing great opportunities for viewing wildlife.